zone117x/node-stratum-pool/README.md

 [fully functioning portal](https://github.com/zone117x/node-stratum-portal) is currently under development which will handle payments, website front-end, database layer, mutli-coin/pool support, auto-switching miners between coins/pools, etc..
-The portal also has an [MPOS](https://github.com/MPOS/php-mpos) compatibility layer so that the it can function as a drop-in-replacement for [python-stratum-mining](https://github.com/Crypto-Expert/stratum-mining).
+The portal also has an [MPOS](https://github.com/MPOS/php-mpos) compatibility mode so that the it can function as a drop-in-replacement for [python-stratum-mining](https://github.com/Crypto-Expert/stratum-mining).